Energetic Particles from Quasi-Separatrix Layers and Current Sheets at the Sun: Conclusion

 \section{Conclusion}

-This is the first paper to show energetic particle simulations near the Sun at QSLs indicating particle acceleration in the exhausts associated with magnetic interchange reconnection between open magnetic field lines and closed structures.
-In recent simulations of CMEs with MAS coupled to EPREM, common sources of energetic particles were discovered over broad longitudinal distributions in the background solar wind, far from the sites of particle acceleration driven by the compressions and shocks in front of CMEs.

-An important property of the QSL regions studied is that the reconnection process naturally re-configures the coronal magnetic field, and may drive sympathetic flaring near the Sun.
-The interchange reconnection process releases suprathermal particles previously stored on closed magnetic structures.
-Both the connection to flaring and the release of previously stored plasma on closed magnetic structures indicates that seed populations accelerated in QSLs should be rich in $^3$He and heavy ions.
+This paper provides an analytical treatment of particle acceleration near the Sun at quasi-separatrix layers.
+The analytic treatment shows that a second-order acceleration process occurs as ions traverse the QSL regions where the magnetic field magnitude varies strongly in response to the complex coronal field configuration.

-The energy released from magnetic reconnection near the QSL drives field-aligned flows, which in turn accelerate SEPs.
-Thus, we present the first global simulations of energetic particles accelerated from QSLs and above current sheets at the Sun.
-Our results provide a plausible source for energetic particle seed populations near the Sun, which likely have $^3$He and heavy ion enhancements.
-These results aid in the development of predictive SEP models \citep[see, e.g., the review by][]{Whitman:2023}.
+The energy in magnetic field changes near the QSL constitutes fluctuations in the magnitude of the magnetic field.
+In the presence of plasma flow along the open field and through the QSL, magnetic pumping results in the acceleration of SEPs.
+We have used the STAT model to show the first global simulations of energetic particles accelerated from QSLs and above current sheets at the Sun, which reveals these mechanisms at work in the low corona.